Changes begin on October 1, 2018

 - All cash management questions should be sent to firstname.lastname@example.org

 Area Accounting expanded from four to ten.
 Three area accountants were added and three positions were moved from the former SPA Financial Compliance unit.
 Area accountants handle all incoming questions from departments for all funds.

 For sponsored projects, there are 12 financial analysts.
 One group will focus on sponsor-related activities: letter of credit drawdown, routing and required financial reports, as well as responding to sponsor-specific questions.
 A second group will focus on questions of allowability and project closeouts.
 By conducting more expenditure review during the life cycle of the award, it is anticipated that the close-out process, coordinated with OCG award compliance, can occur in a more timely way.

 A CCO Awards Management team has been formed to manage workflow between OCG and CCO.
-The team is comprised of team leads from setup (Gabby Rushing), area accounting (Jenny Huetll), invoicing (Sonya Lee), financial analysis–closeouts (Zahid Ashrafi), cash management (EJ Lee), and a financial analyst representative (Erica Davis).
+The team is comprised of team leads from setup (Gabby Rushing), area accounting, invoicing (Sonya Lee), financial analysis–closeouts (Zahid Ashrafi), cash management, and a financial analyst representative (Erica Davis).
 This team has the authority to make decisions in their respective areas regarding award management in discussions with OCG partners.
 In the event that a decision requires escalation beyond this team in order to resolve an issue, the point of escalation within CCO is Ron Ravel (email@example.com).

 For questions about MFIN reports, please contact your area accountant.

 Due to the amount of programming work required for UIS to make changes to this name field for Boulder campus reports, we do not anticipate making the request to the UIS team at this time.